munishbp/AI-PEER/README.md

 UCF Senior Design Project 2025-2026.
 CS students collaborating with UCF College of Medicine to build a HIPAA-compliant mobile app that assesses fall risk and guides patients through exercise interventions using the Otago program.

+## What's new (April 2026)

+- **FES-I questionnaire upload** — results are written to Firestore as `category="assessment"` activity records once all 7 items are answered; partial responses are not saved.
+- **Streamlined onboarding** — the first-run tutorial walkthrough has been removed.
+After SMS verification the app routes directly to `/welcome` or `/(tabs)`.
+- **Full i18n** — English, Spanish, and Haitian Creole are supported throughout the UI.
+Text-to-speech voice selection matches the chosen language; Haitian Creole falls back to `fr-FR` because iOS does not ship a native Creole voice.
+- **Chair Rise + Timed Up and Go tests** — both clinical balance assessments are live in the app (`chair-rise-test.tsx`, `tug-test.tsx`).
+- **Post-exercise feedback screen** — a summary of form-check events and rep quality is shown at the end of each exercise session.
+- **Dual-token auth** — Firebase custom tokens are used for access; UUID refresh tokens stored in Firestore provide 30-day session persistence, replacing the previous AsyncStorage-only approach.

 ## Project Structure

 ```